transdigiware/blockchain/howto/ibp-console-advanced-deployment.md

-When you deploy a node from the console, there are a variety of advanced deployment options available for each node type.
+When you deploy a node from the console, there are various advanced deployment options available for each node type.
 This topic provides more details about each of those options.
 {:shortdesc}

 **Target audience:** This topic is designed for advanced network operators who are familiar with Hyperledger Fabric and are responsible for creating, monitoring, and managing their components in the blockchain network.